JB McCuskey

-John Bohen "JB" McCuskey (born in Charleston, West Virginia) is an American politician who is the West Virginia State Auditor, having been elected in November 2016 for a term that began on January 16, 2017.
-He is a former Republican member of the West Virginia House of Delegates representing District 35 from 2013 to 2017.
+John "JB" McCuskey (born 1981 in Charleston, West Virginia) is an American lawyer and politician who is serving as the 35th attorney general of West Virginia since 2025.
+As a Republican, he has previously served as the West Virginia State Auditor from 2017 to 2025.
+He also was a member of the West Virginia House of Delegates representing District 35 from 2013 to 2017.
 On February 28, 2023, he announced he would run for governor of West Virginia to attempt to succeed term limited governor Jim Justice.
+However, in July 2023 he announced that he would run for attorney general instead.

+McCuskey was elected West Virginia's 35th attorney general in 2024, winning over 70% of the vote to defeat Democrat Teresa Toriseva.

 Education

-McCuskey earned his BA in political communication from George Washington University and his JD from the West Virginia University College of Law.
+McCuskey earned a Bachelor of Arts in political communication from George Washington University and a Juris Doctor from the West Virginia University College of Law.